Bear Gulch Limestone: Molluscs

+Bivalvia sp.: Several unnamed or undescribed species of bivalves, including scallop-like (Aviculopecten?) and mussel-like (Myalina?) forms.
+Some encrusting pterioid bivalves (Caneyella, Ptychopteria) have been found attached to strands of sargassum-like brown algae.; Reticycloceras sp.

+Cephalopoda sp.: Various cephalopods, which are locally abundant in the Bear Gulch Limestone.
+They include coiled nautiloids (Anthracoceras, Epistroboceras, Tylonautilus), orthoconic (straight-shelled) nautiloids (Reticycloceras), ammonoids (Fayettevillea, Eumorphoceras, Metadimorphoceras), and coleoids (Gordoniconus, etc.).
+The possible vampyropod Syllipsimopodi has also been described from the area, though it may be a juvenile Gordoniconus.

+Gastropoda sp.: Unnamed or undescribed species of gastropods (sea snails), which are only common in marginal facies Typhloesus may also be a specialized gastropod.

 Worms

 "Nemavermes mackeei" is a worm-shaped fossil originally known from the Mazon Creek fossil beds of Illinois, and later reported from Bear Gulch.
 Initially described as a free-swimming nematode, a 2023 reinvestigation indicated that the holotype of Nemavermes mackeei from Mazon Creek is actually a detached proboscis of Tullimonstrum.
 Other "Nemavermes" fossils from Mazon Creek are actually lamprey-like cyclostome fish, named as the new genus and species Squirmarius testai.
 The true identities of the Bear Gulch "Nemavermes" fossils are ambiguous.